-No matter which campus you choose, you'll find that a UC education is more affordable than you might have thought: 75% of UC students pay less than full tuition, and 57% pay no tuition at all.
+No matter which campus you choose, you'll find that a UC education is more affordable than you might have thought: 55% of California undergraduates pay no tuition.

 Since all our campuses use a single online application, you can enter your information for all just once.
-We're accepting applications for the 2020 academic year now through November 30.
+Applications for fall term are accepted October 1 through November 30.

 Here's a final fact for you: 2 out of 3 California students who applied to UC last year got in.
 Read on to learn more about how you can find your place at UC.

 Of course, earning good grades and taking challenging courses strengthen any UC application.